In this article

 Compliance posture: OpenMetal operates as a Business Associate under HIPAA and maintains a security and privacy framework grounded in ISO 27001:2022.
 This includes documented policies and procedures, incident response and breach notification processes, and periodic HIPAA/HITECH security assessments.
 For healthcare inference workloads, deploying on infrastructure with this compliance posture, combined with hardware-level attestation, meaningfully strengthens the technical safeguard story for auditors.

-Architecting the Inference Stack Inside a Trust Domain
+Architecting the Inference Stack on TDX Bare Metal

-At a high level, the provisioning flow looks like this:
+At a high level, the bare metal TDX flow looks like this:

 - The TD generates a TD Report that can be used for remote attestation

-TDX operates at the VM level.
-Your inference workload, the model weights loaded into memory, and the intermediate activations during inference are all encrypted and isolated from anything else on the host, including the hypervisor.
+Your inference workload, the model weights loaded into memory, and the intermediate activations during inference are all encrypted and isolated from anything else on the host, including the host OS.

 Deploying vLLM Inside the Trust Domain